JamBrains/jam-docs/docs/knowledge/simple-networking/certs.md

 id: Certificates
 sidebar_label: Certificates
 sidebar_position: 2
+slug: /knowledge/advanced/simple-networking/certs
 ---

 # OpenSSL Certificate Generation

 This guide demonstrates how to generate Ed25519 keys and certificates for the [Alice](/basics/dev-accounts#alice) dev account using the OpenSSL CLI.
-These certificates can be used for the [Simple Networking Protocol](/knowledge/advanced/simple-networking/spec.md#encryption-and-handshake).
+These certificates can be used for the [Simple Networking Protocol](/knowledge/simple-networking/spec.md#encryption-and-handshake).

 ## Secret Key Generation